First offence drink driving

 What to consider

-The exact BAC reading you recorded and how close it is to the legal limit
+People often look into the exact BAC reading recorded and how close it is to the legal limit.

-Whether you're eligible for any diversion program or education course in your state
+People often look into whether eligibility exists for any diversion program or education course in their state.

-Your driving history and current licence type (learner, provisional, or full)
+People often consider their driving history and current licence type (learner, provisional, or full).

-The potential impact on your employment, particularly if driving is part of your role
+People often consider the potential impact on employment, particularly where driving is part of a role.

-Whether you want to seek legal advice before your first court appearance
+People often consider whether to seek legal advice before a first court appearance.

-Any defences you may have based on the testing procedure or police conduct
+People often consider any defences that may exist based on the testing procedure or police conduct.

 What you can do next and how LawConnect can help